PSU-ICDS/icds_docs/archive/handling-data/transferring-data/cli-transfers.md

 and from the remote machine to the local with `get <filename>`.

-When sftp launches, your location on the local machine is the folder in which you launched sftp, and your location on the remote machine is your home directory.
+When sftp launches, your location on the local machine is the directory in which you launched sftp, and your location on the remote machine is your home directory.
 To control where on the remote machine files go to and come from, within sftp you can navigate on the remote machine with `cd`